jsnyders/StringTemplate-js/StringTemplate.md

 # StringTemplate Documentation

-StringTemplate is a language for describing how to combine structured data with literal text.
+StringTemplate is a language for describing how to combine literal text with structured data.
 It is also a library that processes that language.

 A template system is a template processor or engine that processes the template language along with any application specific code needed to acquire, access or generate the data and possibly store or transmit the resulting text.
 The template processor is generally supplied as a library or program to be called by the application.

 The purpose of a template system is to produce output text where the output is given by the input template(s).
 The templates are made up of literal text that is copied to the output as is and embedded expressions that specify what data is to be inserted into the output.